MitulAggarwal1/Golf-Launch-Monitor/README.md

 ```

 - Follow the prompts to select the region of interest (ROI) in the video.
+- You will be asked for the time the swing takes real time - entering any value between 1.5-1.8.
+- You will be asked for the time the video takes for the swing between the moment the club takes away and the moment the player finishes their swing.
 - The script will display a 600x600 preview with ball detection and tracking.
 - An annotated output video named `ball_annotated.mp4` will be saved in the project directory after processing.